 Jamaica Gleaner Archives

-Jamaica Information services

-Discover Jamaica

-Jamaica Observer

 The aim is to obtain enough articles that will contain up to 1000 references to different geographic names across the island.
-These geographic features are expected to cover several different types of references not limited to parishes, communities, settlements, hotels, hospitals, rivers and roads.
+These geographic features are expected to cover parishes and communities.
 After the information is downloaded using a Python script, each of these articles will be manually geo-tagged.
 This corpus will be used to train the system.
 Statistical methods will be used to store the different variations used in referencing these places.
 Careful attention will be placed on honorifics, capitalization or other cases used in references, name declensions and aliases.

 Building a gazetteer